The relationship between the consumption of animal products, environmental destruction and progressive climate change is now common knowledge.

 locally produced organic food have a much larger eco-footprint than vegetarians and especially vegans.
 Put simply, the more plant-based our diet, the smaller our

 Parents above all should make it a matter of personal interest to leave behind for their children a world that is worth living in.
-A vegetarian diet, both for ourselves and our children, is the simplest and most effective way of making a long-term contribution to protecting our environment and climate, each and every day.
+A vegan diet, both for ourselves and our children, is the simplest and most effective way of making a long-term contribution to protecting our environment and climate, each and every day.

 Next to Social justice and global hunger →